 4) Ube Cake or Pastries

-I do not have any good ube recipe to share with you except for this one.
+I do not have any good ube recipes to share with you except for this one.
 I made it once but didn’t know that the cake was supposed to be baked for longer than the time indicated, so mine wasn’t black enough.
-It’s a good idea if you want to make a green-colored cake though!
+It’s a good idea if you want to make a green-colored cake, though!
 Haha!
-Baking times will vary depending on your oven type and size of the mold/cake tin used.
-Credits go to “kinchi” from foodilyph.com .
+Baking times will vary depending on your oven type and the size of the mold/cake tin used.
+Credits go to “kinchi” from foodilyph.com.

 Ingredients: 3 cups all-purpose flour, 1 teaspoon salt, 1 cup butter (2 sticks), 12 oz ube jam (or purple yam jam), zest of 1 lemon, 4 eggs, 1/4 cup white sugar

-Directions: Preheat oven at 350 degree Fahrenheit.
+Directions: Preheat oven to 350 degrees Fahrenheit.
 Sift the flour and salt in a separate bowl.
 Cream butter with white sugar until fluffy.
-Add eggs one by one then the ube jam and lemon zest.
+Add eggs one by one, then the ube jam and lemon zest.
 Beat well to blend thoroughly.
-Gradually add dry ingredients and mix until just combined (do not overbeat or your cake will be tough).
-Pour into greased and floured bundt pan or loose-bottom cake pan or muffin tin lined with paper cups .
+Gradually add dry ingredients and mix until just combined (do not overbeat, or your cake will be tough).
+Pour into greased and floured bundt pan or loose-bottom cake pan, or muffin tin lined with paper cups.

-Bake for about 50 minutes in bundt pan, 30 to 40 minutes in large loaf pans or muffin tins or 30 minutes for small cakes.
+Bake for about 50 minutes in a bundt pan, 30 to 40 minutes in large loaf pans or muffin tins, or 30 minutes for small cakes.
 The center should spring back when lightly pressed.
-Cool the cake in pan for 5 minutes; remove to wire rack and cool completely before frosting with whipped cream or a buttercream icing.
-This is good served plain, slightly powdered with confectioner’s sugar or topped with berries and/or kesong puti (dried shredded coconut).
+Cool the cake in a pan for 5 minutes; remove to a wire rack and cool completely before frosting with whipped cream or buttercream icing.
+This is good served plain, slightly powdered with confectioner’s sugar, or topped with berries and/or kesong puti (dried shredded coconut).